ufjschool/ob-s14/drafts/second/self-defense.md

 Women can register for a series of four classes that take place over two weeks.
 Following an informational overview of risk reduction and avoidance, the class progresses to learning and practicing moves such as blocking, hitting and kicking.
 The participants put their skills to the test on the final night by escaping three increasingly difficult attack simulations.

+The course goes beyond teaching women practical techniques, though, to convincing participants of their own strength and capability.
+Many notice a dramatic change in their self-confidence in day-to-day life.

 Danna Regnier, 21, couldn’t walk anywhere alone without remembering being bullied and beat up as a girl in China.
 The UF sophomore and Innovation Academy student decided it was time to change that by taking the R.A.D. course and found herself reliving those experiences during simulations, she said.

 “I thought I was going to pass out the moment I stepped in the door,” Regnier said.
-“Especially in the second one, it was dark so it looked just like the night I was beaten up.”

 After struggling to find her voice, Regnier fought back and kept fighting to successfully escape each scenario.
 Those victories have given her the confidence to walk with her chin up from now on, she said.

 “I used to be afraid of just being by myself walking on the street,” Regnier said.
 “You can hear it in my voice I’m not afraid of going out anymore.”

+Sydney Richardson, 20, had a similar experience of finding new self-assurance after completing the course April 2.
+The third-year UF digital arts and sciences student was walking home on campus recently when she noticed a car was following her with the passenger recording her on his smart phone.

 UF psychology freshman Laura Bautista, 18, took the class after finding herself on her own for the first time when her parents moved from her hometown of Miami to Texas around the time she started college.